prasunanand/gsoc_blog/blog3.md

 The added advantage of this is at run-time the ruby interpreter must not decide which function to call.
 The impact on performance can be seen when running programs which intensively use NMatrix for linear algebraic computations(e.g. mixed-models).

 ## **Performance**
+We have benchmarked some of the NMatrix functionalities.
+The following plots compare the performance between NMatrix-JRuby, NMatrix-MRI and NMatrix-MRI using LAPACKE/ATLAS libraries.
+Note:

+1. Addition and subtraction are not supported by LAPACKE/ATLAS.
+2. NMatrix - MRI relies on LAPACKE/ATLAS for calculating determinants and LU Decomposition(lud).

 ![Alt Matrix Addition](./img/blog3/plots/add.png?raw=true "Fig.3.
 Matrix Addition")
 ![Alt Matrix Subtraction](./img/blog3/plots/subtract.png?raw=true "Fig.4.
 Matrix Subtraction")
 ![Alt Matrix Multiplication](./img/blog3/plots/mult.png?raw=true "Fig.5.
 Matrix Multiplication")